TZECHIN6/wheeltec_mini_mec_gz_sim/README.md

-# ros_gz_project_template
+# wheeltec_mini_mec_gz_sim
-A template project integrating ROS 2 and Gazebo simulator.
+A template project integrating ROS 2 and Gazebo simulator with a Mecanum Drive robot.

 ## Included packages